Connecting the people who build the future

 Multi-year participation (since 2023) in live BWG forums spanning the full AI-market agenda — public LLMs, OpenAI, DeepSeek, Anthropic, Gemini, agentic adoption, benchmarking, enterprise deployment, and regulation.

-Principal investigator representing the Modern Language Association at the NIST Center for AI Standards and Innovation — LLM evaluation and red-teaming.
+Co-leads the team representing the Modern Language Association at the NIST Center for AI Standards and Innovation — LLM evaluation and red-teaming.

 Engagement with UNESCO and United Nations conversations on global AI governance.